rogerhutchings/lambda-clone-repo-to-s3/README.md

 # lambda-clone-repo-to-s3

 Like it says on the tin - clones a GitHub repo down to an S3 bucket.
-It uses the GitHub AWS SNS integration to kick off a new clone on any change to the repo - CHECK IT'S JUST MASTER! - and optionally triggers an SNS notification on completion.
+It uses the GitHub AWS SNS integration to kick off a new clone on any change to the repo's master branch, and optionally triggers an SNS notification on completion.

 ## Configuration